Lightning-AI/litdata/README.md

 # Real World Examples

-# TODO: Re-order the columns

-We have built end-to-end free [Studios](https://lightning.ai) showing all the steps to prepare the following datasets.
-They are fully reproducible cloud IDE with data, code, dependencies, etc...
+We have built end-to-end free [Studios](https://lightning.ai) showing all the steps to prepare several data types of data.
+The [Studios](https://lightning.ai) are fully reproducible cloud IDE with data, code, dependencies, etc..., so you can reproduce everything yourself !

 | Studio | Data type | Dataset |
 | -------------------------------------------------------------------------------------------------------------------------------------------- | :-----------------: | --------------------------------------------------------------------------------------------------------------------------------------: |